curry-packages/contract-prover/README.md

 and replaces to FlatCurry program by the optimized version.
 Hence, this call might be integrated into the compilation chain of a Curry system.

+The directory `examples` contains various examples where the contract prover can eliminate all contracts at compile time.